 In addition to wasting money, distorted stats and warped campaign results take the ground off the marketer's feet and leave them bumfuzzled.

-Even though the chosen strategy might be effective in a normal situation, the presence of the malicious sources dilutes its effect.
+Even though the chosen strategy might be useful in a normal situation, the presence of malicious sources dilutes its effect.

 Cookie stuffing is one of the most common types of Ad Fraud.
 It is primarily used in affiliate marketing schemes.
 Cookie stuffing misleads and dilutes audience information and subsequently messes up the results of an entire campaign.

 Cookie stuffing done right sucks the campaign into a warped wormhole.
-You get the results and they often look very good.
-Judging from the performance stats your campaign is working.
-And so you go on and it bleeds more and more money to the fraud void.
+You get the results, and they often look outstanding.
+Judging from the performance stats your advertising is working, so you keep doing what you've been doing (while you actually lose money in reality.)

 Traffic generates revenue.
-However, traffic is a thing that can be easily imitated and that imitation can trick the analytics into thinking that everything is going better than ever thus increasing spending for imaginary results.
-It is the easiest to implement and easiest to detect.
+However, traffic is a thing that can be easily imitated, and that imitation can trick the analytics into thinking that everything is going better than ever thus increasing spending for theoretical results.
+It is the easiest to implement as well as detect.